Frank Lampard: Return to Chelsea

 On 6 April 2023, Lampard returned to Chelsea by being appointed as caretaker manager until the end of the 2022–23 season, following the dismissal of Graham Potter.
 Chelsea's form dropped after Lampard took over and produced a first bottom-half finish since 1996 and a record low tally of points and goals scored in the Premier League era.
 In terms of winning percentage, Lampard also had the worst record (9%) among every Chelsea manager who had led 3 or more matches, achieving just one win in his 11 matches in charge.

 Coventry City

 On 28 November 2024, Lampard was appointed as the new manager of EFL Championship club Coventry City.
-He took the club to 5th in the Championship, however lost 3-2 on aggregate to Sunderland in the semi-finals of the play-offs.
+He took the club to 5th in the Championship, however lost 3–2 on aggregate to Sunderland in the semi-finals of the play-offs.

-Despite having suffered heartbreak at the end of the previous season, Lampard led Coventry City to the top of the league in the early stages of the 2025–26 season, being named EFL Championship Manager of the Month for October 2025.
+In the 2025–26 season, Lampard led Coventry City to the top of the league in the early stages, getting named EFL Championship Manager of the Month for October 2025.
+Continued good form saw him win the award for a second consecutive month after a 100% record over five matches, scoring fourteen goals.

+On 20 December 2025, after a 1–1 draw at Southampton, Lampard was instrumental in starting a melee involving players and staff from both teams after making provocative gestures at home supporters.
+His behaviour was criticised by a Regulatory Commission, whose report said: "It [the Commission] considered the behaviour of FL, both in goading the fans and in interacting with THB (Taylor Harwood-Bellis) to have been unacceptable and the catalyst for what followed …".
+On 17 April 2026, Coventry City secured promotion to the Premier League after 25 years, finishing top of the Championship following a 1–1 away draw with Blackburn Rovers.
+On 30 June 2026, Lampard signed a new contract with Coventry, keeping him with the club until 2029.